k2view-academy/K2View-Academy/articles/TDM/tdm_gui/08_environment_window_general_information.md

 #### Deleting Environment Owners

-Click the X on an environment owner/s username to remove that username from the environment:
+Click the X on an environment owner username(s) to remove it from the environment.

 Note: Always click **Save Changes** after editing the General Information section in the Environment window.